What are citations for local SEO, and why does your business need them?

 Must Have Citation Sites

-Setting up a Google Places page is critical, and your other citations should match the information there.
+Setting up a Google My Business page is critical, and your other citations should match the information there.
 Moz Local is a great tool for checking your listing on the top structured citation sites.
 Just type in your business name and zip code and it will show you what listings you still need to set up or claim.
 A secondary tab shows your customer reviews, and a third tab gives you a to-do list for optimizing your listings.

 Moz Local has some hidden resources as well, such as the top citation sites by city.